juh2600/juh.gay/src/index.md

 - hell, i even used to build stuff in css, like this [silly framework](https://bonkstrap.jtreed.org/styles.html) i made for an assignment
 - used to use git, and [tried to explain it](https://github.com/josephreed2600/git-cheatsheet/tree/master/reference) for one of my roommates
 - used to burn dinosaurs in my jeep
-	- oh yeah i have a jeep :) like many of my friends, it's cute but it doesn't work :(
+	- oh yeah i have a jeep :) like many of my friends, it's very cute but also broken :(

 ## that's a lot of things you don't do anymore

-yeah... sometimes i feel down about it, but i'm trying to [do more things](projects.html)! and in the process of building this site, I have learned many things, and I have built a nice little [docker image](https://hub.docker.com/repository/docker/jtreed/semistatic-nginx/) for auto-pulling your git repos and dumping them into nginx tidily :)
+yeah... sometimes i feel down about it, but i'm trying to [do more things](/projects)! and in the process of building this site, I have learned many things, and I have built a nice little [docker image](https://hub.docker.com/repository/docker/jtreed/semistatic-nginx/) for auto-pulling your git repos and dumping them into nginx tidily :)

 ## wow juh, you are so cool and i want to talk to you